Yainer Diaz Player Props: Astros vs. Angels

-The Houston Astros, including Yainer Diaz and his .444 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Reid Detmers and the Los Angeles Angels at Minute Maid Park, Thursday at 8:10 PM ET.
+The Houston Astros, including Yainer Diaz and his .481 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Patrick Sandoval and the Los Angeles Angels at Minute Maid Park, Saturday at 4:10 PM ET.

-In his last game, he notched a home run while going 1-for-2 against the Twins.
+He had a one-hit showing in his most recent game (1-for-3) against the Angels.

 Yainer Diaz Game Info & Props vs. the Angels